sascha245/vuex-simple/README.md

 #### Mutation

 To add a mutation, we simply write a normal function and add a `@Mutation()` decorator to it.
-For now, mutations can only have at most 1 parameter.
+Mutations can only have at most 1 parameter.

+**Note**: You can call mutations from any other function in your class, even if it is not an action.

 #### Action

 To add an action, we simply write a normal function and add a `@Action()` decorator to it.
-As for mutations, actions can, for now, only have at most 1 parameter.
+Actions can only have at most 1 parameter.

 #### Module